© 2026 WFAE

 He said the city has created an online dashboard so people can track tax spending.

-While 40 percent of tax revenue will go for roads, the other 60 percent will be for transit.
-A new transit authority -that is separate from the city- will handle that money.
+While 40% of tax revenue will go toward roads, the other 60% will be used for transit.
+A new transit authority — separate from the city — will handle that money.

 Steve Harrison is WFAE's politics and government reporter.
 Prior to joining WFAE, Steve worked at the Charlotte Observer, where he started on the business desk, then covered politics extensively as the Observer’s lead city government reporter.
 Steve also spent 10 years with the Miami Herald.
 His work has appeared in The Washington Post, the Sporting News and Sports Illustrated.